kkkkorsun/SmsToEmailSenderApp/README.md

 # SmsToEmailSenderApp

-SmsSenderApp is a basic Android application that reads all SMS messages from your phone and forwards them to a specified email address.
+SmsToEmailSenderApp is a basic Android application that reads all SMS messages from your phone and forwards them to a specified email address.
 This app is especially useful for large teams of developers and testers who need to quickly receive messages with codes or other information from phones.
 This is a basic version of the app, and you can extend it to suit your needs as desired.

 ## Features